riseio/project-bumble/README.md

 | View (▢▢) | Cycle visual modes |
 | A / B in menus | Confirm / back |

 Custom bindings override these defaults.
 Trackpads and rear buttons can be assigned through Steam Input.
+Should I add gyro?

 ## Disclaimer